-1 2 3 4 314 RobotFalcon exceeding the diagonal length of the drone (excluding rotors), which 5 6 315 may also have contributed to the difference in response.
-7 316 Some studies have combined drones with natural stimuli such as distress calls and 8 317 taxidermied crows, indirectly indicating the presence of a predator, to drive away 9 318 birds (Wang et al. 2019; Wang et al. 2020; Grimm et al. 2012).
-It would be 10 319 interesting to combine distress calls and bird taxirdermy with a RobotFalcon to test 11 12 320 whether this makes for an even more effective scaring device.
-13 321 While the RobotFalcon has proven to be a highly effective tool to deter birds, it is 14 322 important to also recognize its limitations, which are that steering the RobotEalcon 15 323 requires trained pilots flights are limited by battery life (15 minutes per battery) and 16 324 cannot be conducted under rain or strong wind conditions.
-Further, to deter large 17 325 hirds successfully such as geese or berons, the RobotFalcon might be not effective 18 325 enough and a robot that mimicks a natural (larger) predator of large-sized birds, e.g. 19 220 an early should be developed and tested.
-Deterrence with the RobotEalcon can 20 22/ an eagle should be developed and tested.
-Deterrence with the Roboti alcon can, 21 220 limitations of live birds of prov 22 329 infitations of live birds of prey.
-23 330 In conclusion, the Robot Falcon provides a method to effectively deter flocks of a wide 24 221 range of bird species, with no signs of habituation, making it a valuable addition to 25 221 the teel her surrently available 26 352 27 222 28 337 29 225 Data accessibility: 30 222 Data accessionity.
-31 336 The data that support the findings of this study are uploaded to the 4TU Research 32 337 Data repository and available online DOI: 10.4121/21256368.
-33 338 34 35 339 36 340 Author Contributions: 3/ 38 341 Rolf F. Storms: Methodology, Investigation, Formal analysis, Data curation, Writing- 39 342 Original draft preparation.
-Claudio Carere: Supervision, Writing- Reviewing and 40 343 Editing.
-Robert Musters: Methodology.
-Hans van Gasteren: Resources, Writing- 41 344 Reviewing and Editing.
-Simon Verhulst: Conceptualization, Supervision, Writing- 42 345 Reviewing and Editing.
-Charlotte K. Hemelrijk: Conceptualization, Supervision, 45 346 Writing- Reviewing and Editing.
-44 45 45 46 347 40 240 Conflict of interest declaration.
-48 348 Connict of interest declaration: 49 349 We declare we have no conflict of interest 50 350 51 351 52 352 Funding 53 54 353 This publication was supported by the Dutch Research Council (NWO) as part of the 55 354 project Preventing bird strikes: Developing RoboFalcons to deter bird flocks [grant 56 355 number 14723] of the Open Technology programme, awarded to CKH.
-CC is 5/ 356 currently funded by the project PRIN 2020 Collective and individual responses of 58 357 avian flocks to robotic predators 2020H5JWBH in collaboration with CKH.
-59 60 8 to Review Only
+Some studies have combined drones with natural stimuli such as distress calls and taxidermied crows, indirectly indicating the presence of a predator, to drive away birds [34-36].
+It would be interesting to combine distress calls and bird taxidermy with a RobotFalcon to test whether this makes for an even more effective scaring device.

+While the RobotFalcon has proven to be a highly effective tool to deter birds, it is important to also recognize its limitations, which are that steering the RobotFalcon requires trained pilots, flights are limited by battery life (15 min per battery) and cannot be conducted under rain or strong wind conditions.
+Further, to deter large birds successfully such as geese or herons, the RobotFalcon might be not effective enough and a robot that mimicks a natural (larger) predator of large-sized birds, e.g. an eagle, should be developed and tested.
+Deterrence with the RobotFalcon can, however, replace falconry, because it has the same advantages but not the limitations of live birds of prey.

-359360 Acknowledgments
+In conclusion, the RobotFalcon provides a method to effectively deter flocks of a wide range of bird species, with no signs of habituation, making it a valuable addition to the tool-box currently available.

+Data accessibility.
+The data that support the findings of this study are uploaded to the 4TU Research Data repository and available online: https://doi.org/10.4121/21256368.v1 [37].

+The data are provided in electronic supplementary material [38].
+Authors' contributions.
+R.F.S.: data curation, formal analysis, investigation, methodology, writing-original draft; C.C.: writing-review and editing; R.M.: methodology; C.K.H.: conceptualization, supervision, writing-review and editing; H.v.G.: resources, writing-review and editing; S.V.: writing-review and editing.

+All authors gave final approval for publication and agreed to be held accountable for the work performed therein.

+Conflict of interest declaration.
+We declare we have no conflict of interest.
+Funding.
+This publication was supported by the Dutch Research Council (NWO) as part of the project Preventing bird strikes: Developing RoboFalcons to deter bird flocks (grant no. 14723) of the Open Technology programme, awarded to C.K.H.
+C.C. is currently funded by the project PRIN 2020 Collective and individual responses of avian flocks to robotic predators 2020H5JWBH in collaboration with C.K.H.

-Peet Sterkenburgh provided us with the the permissions to deter birds from specific areas in Workum.
-Ronja Hulst, Sorscha Passmore and Deborah Salleh contributed to the field work as part of their Master theses.
-Ramon Wind (RW) was our second certified pilot for the RobotFalcon (Robert Musters being the first).
-Martin Das and Minne Hellinga deterrered birds at airbase Leeuwarden.
+Acknowledgements.
+Peet Sterkenburgh provided us with the permissions to deter birds from specific areas in Workum.
+Ronja Hulst, Sorscha Passmore and Deborah Salleh contributed to the fieldwork as part of their master theses.
+Ramon Wind (R.W.) was our second certified pilot for the RobotFalcon (R.M. being the first).
+Martin Das and Minne Hellinga deterred birds at airbase Leeuwarden.